 … we have all been programmed to respond to the human difference between us with fear and loathing and to handle that difference in one of three ways: ignore it, and if that is not possible, copy it if we think it is dominant, or destroy it if we think it is subordinate. – Audre Lorde

-You dear storyteller, in fact, all of us, are products of our environment, upbringing, family, peers, education, and the biases, opinions, literature and mediums of our times.
+We (whether we care to admit it or not) are all products of our environment, upbringing, family, peers, education, and the biases, opinions, literature and mediums of our times.

-We, dear storyteller, you and I, have decisions to make … many, many decisions.
+We, dear storyteller, have decisions to make, many, many decisions.
 We, dear storyteller have ourselves as well as an audience/listener/observer/village to which we are accountable the moment we share a story.